xiphonics/picoTracker/usermanual/content/pages/tables.md

 - Each table can contain up to 16 rows of commands
 - Tables can be looped, played once, or used to jump between different sections
 - You can navigate between tables by pressing `EDIT`+`LEFT`/`RIGHT`
+- You can use all the [standard picoTracker key editing combos](keypadcombos.html) for navigating and editing the table screen.

 ## Table Interface